UBCSailbot/raye-network-table/projects/README.md

 # Projects
-> Build targets and target-specific code.
+Build targets and target-specific code.
+See project readmes for more information.

 ## Server
-Runs the network table server
+Runs the network table server.

 ## Client
 An example client of the Network Table.